databendlabs/databend-jdbc/docs/Connection.md

 Remember to replace the hostnames, ports, and file paths with your actual Databend cluster configuration and SSL certificate locations.

+Failover retry occur only for connection issues (java.net.ConnectException), other exception will NOT trigger retry

 ## Connection parameters

 The driver supports various parameters that may be set as URL parameters or as properties passed to DriverManager.
 Both